 Other bone disorders that affect renal transplant recipients, including osteoporosis and osteonecrosis, are discussed elsewhere.
 (See "Bone disease after renal transplantation".)

 The pathogenesis of metabolic bone disease and the treatment of hyperparathyroidism in nontransplant CKD patients are discussed elsewhere.
-(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in adult predialysis patients with chronic kidney disease" and "Management of secondary hyperparathyroidism and mineral metabolism abnormalities in dialysis patients".)
+(See "Overview of chronic kidney disease-mineral and bone disorder (CKD-MBD)" and "Management of secondary hyperparathyroidism in adult nondialysis patients with chronic kidney disease" and "Management of secondary hyperparathyroidism in dialysis patients".)

 - Cunningham J, Locatelli F, Rodriguez M. Secondary hyperparathyroidism: pathogenesis, disease progression, and therapeutic options.
 Clin J Am Soc Nephrol 2011; 6:913.